The Initial Public Offerings Law Review: France

 i Ongoing disclosure and reporting requirements

 Following an IPO, companies listed on the Regulated Market must fulfil certain periodic disclosure requirements, including the publication of an annual and a half-yearly report.
-Annual reports are to be published within four months of the end of the issuer's fiscal year.
-Half-yearly reports are to be published within three months of the end of the issuer's fiscal half-year.
+Annual reports must be published within four months of the end of the issuer's fiscal year.
+Half-yearly reports must be published within three months of the end of the issuer's fiscal half-year.
 In addition, many France-listed companies elect to make limited quarterly reporting, although it is not mandatory.

 ii Ongoing compliance with corporate governance principles